 (ii) Modeling of high levels of intermittent generation conditions; or

 (iii) Modeling of low levels of or no intermittent generation conditions.

-(6) Assumed Direct Current Tie (DC Tie) imports and exports will be curtailed as necessary to meet reliability criteria in planning studies.
+(6) Assumed Direct Current Tie (DC Tie) exports will be curtailed as necessary to meet reliability criteria in planning studies.